 I recently moved into a new house and inherited my very own little garden.
-You could probably swing a cat around in it, but after a few dizzying revolutions – smashing it repeatedly against the fence, shed and patio door – it would be bit like swinging a porridge-filled sock, with its insides spilling from a nasty tear after snagging on a nail.
+You could probably swing a cat around in it, but after a few dizzying revolutions – smashing it repeatedly against the fence, shed and patio door – it would be bit like swinging a porridge-filled sock.
 Given that I would have to borrow a neighbour’s cat for such an exercise, it didn’t feel like the best way to introduce myself to the neighbourhood.

-Still, it’s a small, but perfectly formed, little garden which I’ve become a tiny bit obsessed with.
+Still, it’s a small but perfectly formed little garden, which I’ve become a tiny bit obsessed with.
 I potter around with my secateurs and collapsible garden waste bag, inspecting my plants like a stuffy old colonel casting a monocled eye over a troop of soldiers in dress uniform.
 I also spent upwards of £90 in a garden centre recently.
-Aside from suffering the indignity of having to tick the ’40-dead’ age range when filling out the application form for one of their reward cards, it was a very pleasant trip to buy some terracotta pots and a few ‘two-for-one’ bags of John Innes No.3.
+Aside from suffering the indignity of having to tick the ’40-dead’ age range when filling out the application form for their reward card, it was a very pleasant trip to buy some terracotta pots and a few bags of John Innes No.3.
 Where once I might have spent that amount of money on a new pair of trainers, now I can just bind empty compost bags to my feet with garden twine.
 I think I’ve become…a gardener.

 When I lived in a flat and didn’t have a garden of my own, I used to think that playing Football Manager for hours on end was the best way to relax.
 But after damaging two laptops during post-defeat meltdowns I now realise that it wasn’t quite the serene pastime I thought it was.
 (Accidentally substituting my goalkeeper with a fullback during the Champions League Final against Barcelona didn’t help.)
 Gardening, on the other hand, genuinely makes me happy and relaxes me.
 It’s good for what ails me.
 As the German proverb goes: “The garden is the poor man’s apothecary”.